 This type of failure is no abnormality.
-A 2016 analysis of 2,500 deals by LEK Consulting revealed that more than 60% of M&As actually failed to increase TSR.2 Other studies paint much more dismal figures of between 70% and 90%.3
+A 2016 analysis of 2,500 deals by LEK Consulting M&As actually failed to increase TSR.2 Other studies paint much more dismal figures of between 70% and 90%.3

 Willis Towers Watson and Cass Business School analysed deals valued at over US\$100 million across a 10-year period and found that 2018 saw dealmakers record their worst annual performance, a 3.0 drop in percentage point (pp)-change of share prices, for a decade.